seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 Weeping as fast as they stream forth thy blood,
 It would become me better than to close
 In terms of friendship with thine enemies.
 Pardon me, Julius!
-Here wast thou bay’d, brave hart;
+Here wast thou bay'd, brave hart;
 Here didst thou fall; and here thy hunters stand,
-Sign’d in thy spoil, and crimson’d in thy lethe.
+Sign'd in thy spoil, and crimson'd in thy lethe.
 O world, thou wast the forest to this hart;
 And this, indeed, O world, the heart of thee.
 How like a deer, strucken by many princes,
 Dost thou here lie!

 **CASSIUS**
-Mark Antony,–
+Mark Antony,--

 **ANTONY**
 Pardon me, Caius Cassius: